One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Abstract

 \section{Abstract}

-In oncology, well-powered time-to-event randomized clinical trials are challenging due to a limited number of patients (e.g, pediatric cancers or personalized medicine).
-Last decade, many one- or two-stage designs for single-arm trials (SATs) have emerged as an alternative to overcome this issue.
-These designs rely on the one-sample log-rank test (OSLRT) and its modified version (mOSLRT) to compare the survival curves of an experimental and an external control group under the proportional hazards (PH) assumption that may be violated.
-We extend Finkelstein's formulation of OSLRT as a score test under PH by using a piecewise exponential model with change-points (CPs) for early, middle and delayed treatment effects and an accelerated hazards model for crossing hazards.
-The restricted mean survival time (RMST) based test is adapted to SATs and we also construct a combination test procedure (max-Combo) with correction for multiple testing.
-The performance of the developed tests (score tests, RMST and max-Combo tests) are evaluated through a simulation study of early, middle, delayed effects and crossing hazards.
-Findings show that the score tests are as conservative as the OSLRT and have the highest power when the data generation matches with the model.
-The max-Combo test is an interesting approach when the time-dependent relative treatment effect and/or the values of CPs are unknown.
-Uncertainty on the survival curve estimate of the external control group and model misspecification may have a significant impact on performance.
-For illustration, we apply the developed tests on three real data examples.
+In oncology, conducting well-powered time-to-event randomised clinical trials can be challenging due to the limited number of patients.
+Several single-arm trial (SAT) designs have recently been proposed to overcome this issue.
+They rely on the (modified) one-sample log-rank test (OSLRT) under the proportional hazards assumption to compare the survival of an experimental group with that of an external control.
+We extend Finkelstein's formulation of the OSLRT as a score test by incorporating a piecewise exponential model to capture early, middle, and delayed treatment effects and an accelerated hazards model to accommodate crossing hazards.
+We further adapt the restricted mean survival time based test and propose a combination test procedure (max-Combo) for SATs.
+The performance of the developed tests is evaluated through a simulation study.
+The score tests control the type I error similarly to the OSLRT and achieve the highest power when the data-generating mechanism matches the assumed model.
+The max-Combo test is more powerful than the OSLRT across all considered scenarios and provides a robust alternative.
+Uncertainty in the estimation of the survival curve for the external control group, as well as model misspecification, may have a significant impact on performance.
+The proposed tests are further illustrated using three real data examples.

-\keywords{Combination tests \and Non-proportional hazards \and One-Sample Log-Rank Test \and Piecewise exponential model \and Score test \and Single-arm trials}
+\keywords{Combination tests, Non-proportional hazards, One-sample log-rank test, Piecewise exponential model, Score test, Single-arm trials}